Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 • Is working a holiday voluntary or mandatory?

 Remember, there is no federal law that requires your company to give you a holiday off.
 The exception is if you need to take a holiday off for religious observance.
-In that case, the Department of Labor requires employers to make reasonable accommodations so you can do so.
+In that case, the U.S. Department of Labor requires employers to make reasonable accommodations so you can do so.

 If your employer offers holiday benefits, whether you’re working the holiday or not, it pays to take advantage of them.
 Having extra money come your way could help you cover last-minute shopping or pay off any credit card debt you might have accumulated buying presents.